• Skip to main content

 Banana cake pops upside down on a black tray with colorful, striped treat sticks.

 This treat is also simple to make when you have a special maker that will create perfect cake balls every time.
-Rather than struggle to form cake balls out of makeshift molds, cutters or by hand, follow the recipe’s instructions to pop out great, uniform balls every single time.
+Rather than struggle to form cake balls by hand, follow the recipe's instructions to pop out great, uniform balls every single time.
+It's also possible to make cake pops with a mold if you don't have a cake pop maker.

 A perfect dessert, these cake pops filled with bananas taste great and look great, too.
 Did you try these banana bread cake pops?
 Let us know in the comments how they turned out!

-If you don’t have a cake pop maker yet, have a look at our top-rated picks!
+If you don't have a cake pop maker yet, have a look at my top-rated picks!

 Banana cake pops upside down on a black tray with colorful, striped treat sticks.